rafalp/Misago/dev-docs/plugins/hooks/get-threads-page-context-data-hook.md

 #### `action: GetThreadsPageContextDataHookAction`

-A standard Misago function used to get the template context data for the threads page.
+Misago function used to get the template context data for the threads page.

 See the [action](#action) section for details.